jisaacks/GitGutter/README.md

 GitGutter will show diffs in the minimap on Sublime Text 3.
 This can be disabled by setting `show_in_minimap` to `false`.

 #### Git path
-If git is not in your PATH, you may need to set the `git_binary` setting to the location of the git binary, e.g. in a portable environment;
+If `git` is not found but GitGutter you may need to set the `git_binary` setting to the location of the git binary, e.g. in a portable environment;
 ```javascript
 "git_binary": "E:\\Portable\\git\\bin\\git.exe"
 ```